alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 {% endif %}
 ```

-But if a model is to be executed in an incremental mode.
+If a model is to be executed in an incremental mode.
 Something else happens.
 You just add this conditional statement.

 ```sql
 {% if is_incremental() %}